BlockGraph#

 Get the degree of a node in the graph, i.e. the number of edges incident to it.

-Check if there is an edge between two positions.
+Check if there is a pipe between two positions.

-Rotate the graph around an axis by num_90_degree_rotation * 90 degrees and return a new rotated graph.
+Rotate the graph around an axis by 0, 90, 180, or 270 degrees and create a new graph with the rotated positions.

 to_dae_file(file_path[, pipe_length, ...])